Raw or Cooked? Which is Best?

 • Red bell peppers contain twice the RDA of vitamin C when eaten raw.

-• Tomatoes are wonderful raw but cooking makes the lycopene they contain more readily absorbed by the body.
-Lycopene is a powerful anti-oxidant that lowers the risk of heart attack and cancer.
-Also: Store tomatoes in room temperature since tomatoes lose their nutrients (and taste) when stored cold.
+• Tomatoes are wonderful raw, but cooking makes the lycopene they contain more readily absorbed by the body.
+Lycopene is a powerful antioxidant that lowers the risk of heart attack and cancer.
+Also, Store tomatoes at room temperature since tomatoes lose their nutrients (and taste) when stored cold.

-• Mushrooms are best raw but quick cooking will raise the amounts of anti-oxidants in some types.
+• Mushrooms are best raw, but quick cooking will raise anti-oxidant amounts in some types.

-• Beets eaten raw will maintain high levels of folate, a B vitamin good for blood pressure and brain health.
+• Beets eaten raw will maintain high levels of folate, a vitamin B that is good for blood pressure and brain health.

 • Asparagus is also high in folate so add that to your raw salad.